Artigo

 Domain Extension (TLD - Top-Level Domain): This is the final part of the domain, such as ".com", ".br", ".org", ".net", etc. The extension can indicate the type of organization or geographic location (for example, ".br" for websites in Brazil).

-So, in "www.google.com":
+Therefore, in "www.google.com":

 "www" is the subdomain,